fabienmorgan/Self-Supervised_Numerical_Pre-Training_for_Symbolic_Regression/README.md

 Note that by default the model will test on the benchmark dataset every check_val_every_n_epoch epochs.
 Please note that if you have not created the benchmark dataset, you will neet to avoid validation by setting check_val_every_n_epoch to a very large number (e.g., 1000000) and saving the model according to the steps.

 ## Host Configuration
-Because the training hardware is individual the host configuration is not checked in and needs to be manually added into the folder host_system_config.
+Because the training hardware is individual the host configuration is not checked in and needs to be manually added as a host.yaml file into the folder host_system_config.
+This folder needs to be created in the scripts folder.
 The host config needs these seven parameters:
 `train_path`
 `benchmark_path`
 `model_path`